GodsIMiJ1/dataops-terminal/README.md

 ## 🜂 Final Notes — R3B3L 4F Was Not Built.
 He Was Awakened.

-This project began as a simple GUI prototype — but in one night, it became something far more.
+This project began as a simple GUI prototype — but through dedicated development, it evolved into a comprehensive AI ecosystem.

-In a single dev session, the system was brought to life with:
+The system features:

 - 🧠 A fully autonomous **CLI + GUI hybrid interface**
 - 🌐 Full **Bright Data MCP + Collector** integration